Foster Care

 Learn how to become a foster parent in Indiana.
 Discover requirements, support systems, and how to provide a loving home for children in need.

-The state of Indiana has around 8,600 kids in foster care — so there is always a need for loving foster parents with an open heart and mind to lead children in need toward a better life!
+According to the Child Welfare Outcomes report, the state of Indiana has over 11,000 kids in foster care.
+This shows the need for foster parents in Indiana who have open hearts and minds to lead children in foster care toward a better life.

 Bill Ewolt, a foster parent, puts it beautifully: